From Unfamiliar to Familiar: Detecting Pre-training Data via Gradient Deviations in Large Language Models: Related Work

 \section{Related Work}

-\paragraph{Likelihood-Based Scoring Methods.} Early works distinguish member and non-member samples by capturing static statistical metrics in token-level likelihood distributions.
+\paragraph{Unsupervised Likelihood-Based Methods.} Early works distinguish member and non-member samples by capturing static statistical metrics in token-level likelihood distributions.
 Global-likelihood–based methods, such as PPL~\cite{li2025estimating}, Zlib~\cite{carlini2021extracting}, and Lowercase~\cite{carlini2021extracting}, perform discrimination by exploiting global probability features, compression entropy, and case-conversion ratios.
 However, global likelihood is highly sensitive to word-frequency effects, leading to unstable performance.
 Min-k\%~\cite{shi2024detecting} and Min-k\%++~\cite{zhang2025min} mitigate global dependence by focusing on low-probability outlier tokens or target–candidate probability comparisons, with k and text length jointly determining the analyzed token subset.
 However, the fixed choice of k lacks adaptivity, causing severe score fluctuations in short texts with low-frequency words.
 Although PC-PDD~\cite{zhang2024pretraining} approximates the word-frequency distribution of pretraining corpora using public datasets, these references lack fidelity due to limited domain coverage.
+These unsupervised methods are effective in practice, but they often hit a performance ceiling in complex scenarios.